Sai628/ES6-Demo/README.md

-# Some demo for ES6 features.
+# Some learning code for ES6 features.